du82/status-website/docs/status-communities/join-a-channel.md

 ## Join a private channel

-Private channels have a :mobile-locked-lock: lock icon next to their names.
+Private channels have a <LockedIcon /> lock icon next to their names.
 To access these channels, you need to meet the token requirements.
 To maintain access, you need to keep holding the required tokens.

 === "Mobile"